Feldenkrais holistic learning through movement

 Years ago I read this inspiring quote below from the founding father of The Feldenkrais Method:

-For me, this is the essence of feeling empowered, and free.
-And exactly for this reason, I signed up for the 4 year Feldenkrais teacher training in 2005.
+That quote reawakened something in me, a deep inner knowing, a deep remembering, a deep yearning….
+And exactly for that reason I enrolled in the 4-year Feldenkrais teacher training program in 2005.
 And what an inspiring journey this was.
-As a dancer a world of possibilities in expressing and moving opened up for me.
-And most valuable, I switched from a girl with eating disorders, social anxiety, and a poor self-image to a woman that felt confident and at home in her body.
-I discovered what it means to move with grace and sensuality.
-And it has helped me to stay out of injury ever since.
+As a dancer, a world of possibilities opened up for me in expression and movement.
+And, most valuable: I changed from an overstressed girl with social anxiety, eating disorders, fragile self-worth, and poor self-image to a woman who felt confident and at home in her body.

 - look for more vitality, resilience, and freedom of movement